 Notable coverage has included:

-As mentioned, I am also responsible for the social media behind the Musselman Triathlon and the Seneca7.
+I am also responsible for the social media behind the Musselman Triathlon and the Seneca7.
 Each has its own Facebook page, Facebook group, Twitter account, and Instagram.
-Job duties related to social media include:
+Duties related to social media include:

 In 2008 I was asked to author a media guide for race directors by the then-communications director of USA Triathlon.
 I was present when this was presented at the organization's annual race director symposium in Colorado Springs, CO in January 2009.